OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Gathering-IP-Information.md

 ## Gathering IP Information

 1. Network interfaces have two parts, outside of the computer will be a connection to the larger network, and inside of the computer the configuration for the card.
-Depending on the context Network interfaces are refered to in this course as an "ethernet card" or an "interfaces" or "NIC" (network interface card).
+Depending on the context Network interfaces are referred to in this course as an "ethernet card" or an "interfaces" or "NIC" (network interface card).
 <br>

 2. GNS3 represents the outside connection as a red or green dot attached to the GNS3 object and a text identifier like ``e0``.
 <br>

 3. Inside the guest GNS3 object, Interface names vary by OS vendor and by the type of technology, like ethernet, that the interface supports.
 Typically names are a few letters (2-6) followed by a number especially when there is more than one of the same type of interface.
-CAUTION: Rarely do the numbers on this inside match nubmers on the outside.
+CAUTION: Rarely do the numbers on this inside match numbers on the outside.
 For example ``e0`` in GNS3 might be:
      - Ubuntu (Linux):`ens160`
      - VyOS:`eth0` and `eth1`
      - Windows has "helpful" names: `Ethernet Card (1)`